Ningiukulu Teevee: Awards

 Her first children's book, Alego, is an introduction to Inuit tradition and lifestyle, and was a nominee for the 2009 Governor General's Award for children's literature illustration.
 Alego is an autobiographical tale (written and illustrated by Teevee) about adventure and discovery along the seashore; for the first time, a young girl goes clam digging with her grandmother.

 In 2023, Teevee won the Kenojuak Ashevak Memorial Award.

 Solo exhibitions

 Teevee's work has been exhibited extensively across Canada and internationally.
 In 2006, her first solo art exhibition was held at the Feheley Fine Arts Gallery in Toronto, entitled, "Ningeokuluk Teevee."
 In 2009 she had her second solo exhibition at Feely Fine Arts Gallery in Toronto, entitled "Drawings by Ningeokuluk Teevee," which included a public presentation of Alego.
 In 2017, the Winnipeg Art Gallery opened Ningiukulu Teevee: Kinngait Stories at the Embassy of Canada in Washington, DC.
-In 2023, a show called "Ningiukulu Teevee: Chronicles for the Curious" was held at the Art Gallery of Ontario.
+In 2023, a show called Ningiukulu Teevee: Chronicles for the Curious" was held at the Art Gallery of Ontario.
+Ningiukulu Teevee: Stories from Kinngait curated by Darlene Wight was exhibited by The High Commission of Canada and the Winnipeg Art Gallery-Qaumajuq at Canada House, London, UK and will be exhibited at WAG-Qaumajuq in spring 2026.

 Her artwork is featured in private collections and in the permanent institutional collections of the Art Gallery of Ontario, the National Gallery of Canada, the Canadian Museum of Civilization, the McMichael Canadian Art Collection, the University of Michigan Museum of Art, and the Winnipeg Art Gallery.